NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 | FMGE Pass Certificate Issued | 2–3 months after result (September–October 2026) |

 FMGE does not have a merit-based cutoff.
 Unlike NEET UG or NEET PG, there is no ranking or category-wise cutoff list.
-The qualifying threshold is fixed and uniform for all candidates.
+The qualifying threshold is fixed, uniform, and set by regulation.

 | Category | Qualifying Marks | Qualifying Percentage |